 How can you fix what you can’t trace?

-Another factor which allows exploitation and environmental destruction to go unchecked in the industry is the fact that chocolate companies generally do not trace their full cocoa supply chains.
+Another factor that allows exploitation and environmental destruction to go unchecked in the industry is the fact that chocolate companies generally do not trace their full cocoa supply chains.

 If chocolate companies don’t know where the cocoa in their products is coming from, then they can’t know how sustainable and ethically sound their supply chain is or take steps to address any issues.